yuchen-mei/voyager/README.md

     - You need to have [`git lfs`](https://git-lfs.github.com/) installed
     - You need a `g++` with at least C++17 support
     - Make sure you have set `LD_LIBRARY_PATH=/cad/mentor/2021.1/Mgc_home/shared/lib/`
+4. Create a virtual env (conda or venv) and install the packages from `requirements.txt`
-4. If you want to run more than just the `simple` model, you will need to generate data files.
+5. If you want to run more than just the `simple` model, you will need to generate data files.
 Please see `models/` for Python scripts that help you with that.
+6. Alternatively, you can use the ZagZig coden.
+Please take a look at the GitLab CI files for what commnands to run.

 ## Test
 1. After setup, use the `run_tests.py` script to run the tests